Antakya Mosaic Museum - Turkey

 Antakya (Antioch ad Orontes) is the city where

-the culture and traditions of Mesopotamia and Arabia met those of the Greek and Romans.
+the culture and traditions of Mesopotamia and Arabia met those of

 It was a long-standing rival of Alexandria.

-The museum houses one of the richest
+Antakya Mosaic Museum houses one of the richest

 collections of late Roman and Byzantine